michael2012z/BitBible/markdown/KJV/files/Exod.md

 20. He that feared the word of the Lord among the servants of Pharaoh made his servants and his cattle flee into the houses:

-21. And he that regarded not the word of the Lord left his servants and his cattle in the field.regarded…: Heb. set not his heart unto
+21. And he that regarded not the word of the Lord left his servants and his cattle in the field.

 22. And the Lord said unto Moses, Stretch forth thine hand toward heaven, that there may be hail in all the land of Egypt, upon man, and upon beast, and upon every herb of the field, throughout the land of Egypt.